 My name is Alana Saltz.
 I’m a writer, freelance editor, and writing instructor in Tacoma, Washington.
 I’m also the founder and editor-in-chief of Blanket Sea Magazine, an online arts & literary publication showcasing creators living with chronic illness, mental illness, and disability.

 I’ve always loved words and stories.
 I decided that I wanted to be a writer when I was six years old, and I haven’t looked back since.
 My specialties are memoir, essays, and poetry.
 Much of my work revolves around writing about my personal experiences with chronic and mental illness.
 I’m a vocal advocate for disability awareness and rights.
+My debut poetry book, The Uncertainty of Light, is forthcoming from Blanket Sea Press in February 2020.

 I offer professional editing services to writers and students.
 I’ve worked with over 100 clients on a variety of projects ranging from novels to academic dissertations.
 I also teach workshops and classes for a variety of organizations and institutions in addition to offering one-on-one coaching.